Winter break is just around the corner.

 So if you need a little extra cash this holiday season, now is the time to be aggressively applying and interviewing for those holiday jobs and winter internships.
 Most of these seasonal winter jobs are temporary and will end by mid-January.
 However, if you decide you enjoy the job and prove yourself during the holiday season, you have a good chance of being hired permanently after graduation.

 Follow these tips to find the best seasonal job or winter internship that will build your professional reputation.

 Think perks, not earnings

 If you're looking for a grand money-making adventure, a seasonal winter job is not your gig.
 While holiday jobs are in strong supply, the real blunder is the pay.
 Most seasonal jobs and winter internships, with the exception of some managerial roles, pay barely above minimum wage — and some are unpaid.
 Don't let this cloud your judgment.
-Wages aren't the end-all of job benefits.
+Wages aren't the end-all when negotiating benefits during the interview process.
 Instead, search for positions that make your work worthwhile.

 Also, consider your interests.
 Do you love to read or collect novels?
 Some bookstores offer discounts to seasonal workers.
 Technology junkies would love working at Best Buy, since explaining technical specs to non-techy customers helps build communication skills, and many companies provide discounts there as well.
 Discounts aren't the only perks.
 For example, working at PetSmart or Petco provides a chance to play with animals and enjoy an overall pleasant environment.